nystrom/rivo/docs/design.md

 A block expression may contain both expressions and definitions.
 The block with nested definitions is equivalent to a telescoping `let`  expression for consecutive definitions declared in the same `let`.

+Variables, functions, data types, and traits defined within the block are in scope throughout the block.
+These definitions can capture variables from the enclosing scopes.
+Definitions in a block may be mutually recursive.
+Forward references to non-lazy variables are illegal, however.
+It is not possible to use a variable in an expression or a formula before the variable is defined.
+If a variable is captured by a function (including within a trait or instance declaration), that function cannot be invoked before the variable is defined.
+If a variable is captured by a data (constructor) declaration, that constructor cannot be invoked before the variable is defined.
+The value of the block is the value of the last expression in the block.

 ## Streams
 A stream expression generates a possibly infinite sequence of values.
 There are several ways to define streams, including implementing the `Stream` trait.
 However, typically a stream can be generated from a formula.